Update: ‘VW ID.8 announcement,’ ‘VW ID.8 specifications,’ and ‘VW ID.8 production’ sections updated.

-Volkswagen Group is likely to launch a VW ID. replacement for or alternative to every core VW brand model this decade.
+Volkswagen Group is likely to launch a VW ID. model as a replacement or alternative to every core VW brand model this decade.
 It began with the VW ID.3, a VW Golf alternative, in 2019, and in the coming years, we will see a VW ID.8 either replace the Atlas or sell alongside it.

 On July 13, 2021, Volkswagen Group announced the New Auto strategy for its roadmap through 2030.
-In his speech at the event, Dr. Herbert Diess, CEO, Volkswagen Group, confirmed a VW ID.8 model and revealed that this EV will belong to the VW Atlas segment.
+In his speech at the event, Dr. Herbert Diess, former CEO, Volkswagen Group, confirmed a VW ID.8 model and revealed that this EV will belong to the class of the VW Atlas.
 Below is what he said:

 All relevant global segments are already covered by specific EV offerings:

-Volkswagen Group announced the VW ID.8 announcement precisely eight months after revealing that plans to manufacture three electric European mid-size SUVs (D-SUVs) at the Volkswagen Commercial Vehicles Hannover plant in Germany.
+Volkswagen Group made the VW ID.8 announcement precisely eight months after revealing plans to manufacture three electric European mid-size SUVs (D-SUVs) at the Volkswagen Commercial Vehicles Hannover plant in Germany.
 However, those models will be premium, luxury SUVs.
-European media expects the VW ID.8 to serve as a replacement for or an alternative to the VW Touareg.

 VW ID.8 specifications